What’s happening in Bangladesh? Student protest that led to PM ouster explained

 Where will Hasina go?

-Ms Hasina is currently at an Indian Air Force base outside the capital Delhi called Hindon.
+Ms Hasina is currently at a “safe house” in India’s capital region after she landed at the Hindon Indian Air Force base outside Delhi.
 Multiple Indian media cited official sources as saying she is keen on going to the UK, and has submitted a request for political asylum.

+“She is going to stay in Delhi for some more time,” her son, Sajeeb Wazad, told Detusche Welle.
+He added that his mother had not made a decision on where she would seek asylum yet.

-British officials have reportedly downplayed the chances of Ms Hasina being accepted in the UK however, stating that the country’s immigration rules do not permit anyone, including a fleeing prime minister, to seek asylum or temporary refuge.
+British officials have reportedly downplayed the chances of Ms Hasina being accepted in the UK, stating that the country’s immigration rules do not permit anyone, including a fleeing prime minister, to seek asylum or temporary refuge.

 Ms Hasina was accompanied when she left Dhaka by her sister Sheikh Rehana Siddiq, who is the mother of Labour MP Tulip Siddiq.

-The UK government has hardly been sympathetic towards Ms Hasina, however – on Monday British foreign secretary David Lammy called for a UN-led investigation into the way her government cracked down on the protests and the “tragic” loss of lives in Bangladesh.
+The UK government has hardly been sympathetic towards Ms Hasina and on Monday British foreign secretary David Lammy called for a UN-led investigation into the way her government cracked down on the protests and the “tragic” loss of lives in Bangladesh.

 CNN News18 said Ms Hasina is in the process of applying for asylum in other European countries, given the UK appears to be hesitant.